TrumanGIT/True-North/README.md

 True North delivers a next-gen experience without compromising performance.
 On a system with an NVIDIA RTX 4060 8GB gpu and Intel i7-13700KF cpu, True North maintains 60 FPS across all areas.
 With experience as an SKSE developer, rest assured I’ve carefully optimized the modlist to run smooth even on older machines.

-Should you still encounter fps drops, I recommend disabling Community shaders.
-Community shaders does the heavy lifting of the graphical improvements but comes at the cost of a sizeable performance impact.
+Should you still encounter fps drops, try switching ti the performance profile in Mod Organize 2 by selecting the ID card icon in the task bar.

 [🏔️ Conclusion]